christroutner/multisig-tests/README.md

 ## Results
 The scripts in this repository was a series of experiments to see how best to approach work with multisignature transactions.
 The purpose is to create a 'Minting Council' that controls the minting of new tokens for an organization.
 This idea is based on the organizational structure laid out at [PSFoundation.info](https://psfoundation.info).
 Based on the results of these experiments, I envision a protocol as follows.

-1. Holders of the NFT are responsible for ensure they've made a transaction so that their public key is visible on the blockchain.
+1. Holders of the NFT are responsible for ensuring they've made a transaction so that their public key is visible on the blockchain.
 Otherwise they can not be included in a multisig transaction.
 NFTs can be passed to new addresses, but that address must have made at least one transaction so that its public key is exposed on the blockchain.

 2. A member of the Management generates a multisig transaction at the direction of the VIP membership.
 The on-chain public addresses for each NFT is used in the creation of the transaction.
 Each transaction requires a 50%+ threshold.
 The transaction information is uploaded to the P2WDB in JSON format.
 	- This requires a way to look up the public key for any address holding an NFT.
 That will require a modification to psf-slp-indexer or a special program to extract the data.